-The long winter months can play havoc with your business.
+The long winter months can wreak havoc on your business.
 Beyond lost employee productivity due to inclement weather and seasonal illnesses, winter cold and storms pose a risk to company plants, warehouses, offices and other buildings.
 For business-critical functions such as manufacturing operations, severe winter damage – whether from high winds and heavy snow or prolonged cold weather freezing and bursting pipes – can cripple a business for days, weeks, or even longer.
 All good reasons to fold winter-related risks into your company’s broader risk-management strategy.

 Plan for Weather-related Incidents